-Richard W. Brown, has over forty years experience in both housing development and community organizing.
+Richard W. Brown, has over forty-five years experience in both housing development and community organizing.
 Since 1991 Mr. Brown has been the Chief Executive Officer of Monarch Housing Associates, the 1995 Governor’s Excellence in Housing Award winner in the organization category.
-He has been happily married to Jan, the woman he loves since 1975, and has two grown children – Jon and Mike and a daughter-in-law Willa.
+He has been happily married to Jan, the woman he loves since 1975, and has two grown children – Jon and Mike.
 On July 19, 2010, he became the proud grandfather of his first granddaughter – Lilah-Rae.
 Call Mr. Brown at 908-272-5363 ext.
-225. Back to the TopEnding Homelessness Team
+225.

 Katelyn Cunningham joined Monarch Housing as a part-time intern in September 2011 and became a full time member of the Ending Homelessness Team in June 2012.
 Katelyn has been meeting with Continuums of Care across the state and working with them on ten year plans to end homelessness.
 She has a particular interest in data and specifically has been responsible for enhancing how Monarch uses HMIS data.